TOLL FREE 1.866.703.3873

-Hi, my name is Cathleen Ouimet, I am a Licensed Clinical Social Worker providing clinical supervision for Caring Choices/Home Health.
-I also currently work as a program manager for Butte County Behavioral Health and have been in Butte County for almost 5 years.
-Prior I was a mental health practitioner for Santa Barbara County for 8.5 years having worked in many spectrums of mental health to include the severely mentally ill population both with Adults, Children Services, also the forensic population and treatment courts.
+Hi my name is Cathleen Ouimet, I am a Licensed Clinical Social Worker providing clinical supervision for Caring Choices/Home Health.
+I also currently work as a program manager for Butte County Behavioral Health, and have been in Butte County for almost 5 years.
+Prior I was a mental health practitioner for Santa Barbara County for 8.5 years having worked in many spectrums of mental health to include the severally mentally ill population both with Adults, Children Services, also the forensic population and treatment courts.
 I had a private practice for 5 years providing therapy primarily to couples and adults in the private sector.
-Prior I was a licensed social worker in New York and lived and worked in upstate New York as a mental health clinician in a small rural community.
+Prior I was licensed social worker in New York and lived and worked in upstate New York as a mental health clinician in a small rural community.
 I’m originally from southern California born and raised, but lived and went to college in New York and graduate school at McGill University in Montreal Quebec.
 I moved back to California in 2004 and remarried a man with 6 children and now we have tons of grandbabies on the way.
-The current count is 11 and 2 more joining the family in the next couple of months.
+Current count is 11 and 2 more joining the family in the next couple of months.
 Yikes…… I love living in Northern California and have always been a country girl.
 We have almost 10 acres, 3 horses and dog, several barn cats and I am a total animal lover, they fill my heart.
 I enjoy music, family, friends, good wine and food, a good book or movie and lots of laughter.
 Along with a good amount of quiet horse time in the county.
-I’m also a woman of faith and try to live life with kindness to others.
-I believe this is what lead me to the field of social work, caring for people and wanting them to experience the happiness life has to offer and to be able to love oneself and another.
+I’m also a women of faith and try to live life with kindness to others.
+I believe this is what lead me to the field of social work, caring for people and wanting them to experience the happiness life has to offer and to be able to loves oneself and another.

 Following a disaster, one of the most important aspects of returning

 to a sense of wellness is the ability to heal the emotional damage